DrSlowpokePhd/drslowpokephd.github.io/index.markdown

 ## Hello there!

-You have reached the portfolio of Jamie Doherty, Gameplay Programmer and Game Designer extraordinaire.
-Come in, stay a while, you must be exhausted from evaluating so many applicants.
-Currently, I am working on expanding and polishing my student game *The Moderator*, a story driven adventure about influencing local politics from your job as a social media moderator.
-Featured below are the game projects that I have worked on over the course of my career.
+You have reached the portfolio of Jamie Doherty, Gameplay Programmer.
+I am a recent graduate of the Computer Science: Computer Game Design major at UC Santa Cruz.
+Here are the projects that I have worked on throughout my career.